 The Hopfer lab works in many different food matrices, including wine, cocoa and chocolate, coffee and dairy.
 Helene’s work has been disseminated in more than 30 articles and chapters, and she currently serves as an Associate Editor for the American Journal of Enology & Viticulture.

-Helene will be addressing Wine quality in the eye of the expert, trained panellist and consumer on Tuesday in Session 7.
+Helene will be addressing Is wine quality in the mouth of the beholder?
+Evaluation of wine quality and regionality with trained panellists, winemakers and consumers on Tuesday in Session 7.